Djordje Stijepovic: 1995–2004: First Bands in Serbia

 At 18 years old, Djordje Stijepovic joined Balkan Music Club, one of the first world music bands in Serbia.

 As a member of this band, he is considered as one of the initiators of the world music scene in Serbia.

 Soon he developed an interest for Middle Eastern music as well, so he joined Shira Utfila in 2000.

 Shira Utfila received the RASA award as the best world music band in Europe.
 In 1999 he founded Marsya with Georges Grujic, a band dedicated to the traditional music of the Balkans.

 This band is considered a turning point for the Serbian world music scene.

-That same year, he founded a 7 piece neo swing band Havana Whisper, the first band of this style in Eastern Europe.
+That same year, he founded a 7-piece neo swing band Havana Whisper, the first band of this style in Eastern Europe.

 Their debut album Flammable was released in 2002 for PGP-RTS.

 Radio Television of Serbia filmed and broadcast a rockumentary of the same title about the band in 2002.
 When Stijepovic disbanded Havana Whisper in 2003, he formed the rockabilly trio Atomic Sunset.
 Occasionally he still performs with this band.

 With Atomic Sunset he released one album titled Hot Rods & Pin-Ups.

 Songs from this album are featured in the movie It's a Rockabilly World! from 2016.

 During this period, he also played in a symphony orchestra for 7 years.

 2004–2006: Move to the US

 Stijepovic moved to San Francisco in January 2004.

-At the beginning he mostly played with local bluegrass and rock'n'roll bands.
+At the beginning he mostly played with local bluegrass and rock'n'roll bands, including the Blue Note Cats.

 In 2006 he joined Deke Dickerson and the Ecco-Fonics and started touring nationally.
-That same year, he played a concert with Joe Clay in Hollywood, and got noticed by Danny B. Harvey, who invited him to join him, Lemmy Kilmister and Slim Jim Phantom in the Head Cat.
+That same year, he played a concert with Joe Clay in Hollywood, and was noticed by Danny B. Harvey, who invited him to join him, Lemmy Kilmister and Slim Jim Phantom in the Head Cat.